 - Food!
 Cutlery, crockery, pots, and pans are all common kitchen add-ons, but what about food storage?
 If you are thinking about a total remodel, you should look at having a pantry put into your kitchen.
 It can make a huge difference to the way that you store your non-perishable items while freeing up some cupboard space.
 You can then use this cupboard space to store other items like glasses of varying usage.

 - Add More!
 For smaller kitchens, storage should be added cleverly where possible, especially if your kitchen is devoid of cupboard space.
+You could even add storage under the sink.
+If you’re looking to spruce up the sink area, why not get a sink faucet to match the rest of your kitchen?
 Added shelves on the walls, hanging racks inside cupboard doors or on the backs of doors and even additional dressers in other rooms can help.
-The hooks you can install can add tea towels and oven mitts in the kitchen on the walls where it won’t be in the way.
+The hooks you can install can add tea towels and oven mitts in the kitchen on the walls where it wont be in the way.

-- Décor!
+- Dcor!
 Posters, color schemes, calendars; whatever you want to add to the walls of your kitchen, do it.
 Your space has to be comfortable for you and you alone; make it work!